 Bid spotters act as assistants to the auctioneer by watching the audience for bids that the auctioneer may not see.
 Should you wish to bid, get a bid spotter's attention and they will help relay your bid to the auctioneer.

 The auctioneer is the official conductor of the auction; the person who accepts bids and declares lots sold or not sold.
-Lots offered "without reserve" are sold to the highest bidder; lots offered "with reserve" must reach a minimum bid amount set by the seller in advance.
-The auctioneer will announce when the car has reached that point by telling the audience the car "will be sold."
-The reserve price, set by the seller in advance, is not disclosed to the bidders so as to protect the seller's interest.
+The auctioneer will announce when the car has reached the point at which it may sell by telling the audience the car "will be sold."

 The commentator's job is to introduce each lot and give a short description of it prior to the auctioneer opening up the lot for bidding.
 Pay close attention, as the commentator will occasionally announce new information regarding the lot that supersedes information that may have been seen online or in the catalogue.